tedklin/dynamical/docs/design.md

         - I couldn't think of any instances where the distinction between discrete-time and continuous-time observers can be ignored, so inheritance didn't seem appropriate.
 An enum seems like the easiest way to keep track of what type of system the observer is dealing with.
         - However, at the moment, I'm not sure about the practicality of actually using a complete state feedback controller based in continuous-time (numerical integration / time sync errors add up), so the current implementation is just for discrete time.
 - constructor
-    - The order of parameters in Observer's constructors is mostly influenced by the order of Plant's constructor.
+    - The order of parameters in Observer's constructors was mostly designed to reflect the order of Plant's constructor.
 It can be argued that there are situations where users wouldn't specify an initial state estimate (in which case a default argument of zeros would be appropriate), but at this point users should understand they can just pass in *EigenMatrixType::Zero()*.

 *KalmanFilter*
 - *namespace dynamical::lti*